gek169/KJV-numerics-analysis/README.md

 (I have yet to investigate)

-"<verse> isn't supported in any manuscripts the KJV is supposedly based on!"
+"verse X:X:X isn't supported in any manuscripts the KJV is supposedly based on!"
 I think the actual exact manuscripts the KJV translators used may not even be available or exist today.